2012 FEI World Cup Finals (show jumping and dressage): Show jumping final standings

-The decision about the title "World Cup Champion 2011-2012" took place in a jump-off.
-Two riders, Steve Guerdat from Switzerland and Rich Fellers from the US had only one point after four rounds in three competitions in this World Cup Final.
-First rider in the jump-off was Guerdat with his gelding Nino des Buissonnets.
-He ride very fast and had a time of 26.61 seconds.
-After him Fellers start with his Flexible: His time was nearly equal to Guerdats time most time of the jump-off.
-But one turn Rich Fellers ride much faster than Guerdat, so he was 64 hundredths of a second faster than the time of Steve Guerdat.
+The decision for the title of World Cup Champion 2011-2012 was made in a jump-off.
+Two riders, Steve Guerdat of Switzerland and Rich Fellers of the US, each had only one panelty point after four rounds across three competitions in this World Cup Final.

+Steve Guerdat was the first to start in the jump-off with his gelding Nino des Buissonnets.
+He rode very fast and finished with a time of 26.61 seconds.
+Rich Fellers followed with his horse Flexible.
+For most of the jump off his time was almost the same as Guerdat’s, but in one turn Fellers rode much faster and finished 0.64 seconds ahead of Guerdat.

-With this victory Rich Fellers is the first rider from the United States, who win the Show jumping World Cup since 25 years (in 1987 won Katharine Burdsall from the US).
+With this victory Rich Fellers became the first rider from the United States to win the Show jumping World Cup in 25 years.
+The previous American winner was Katharine Burdsall in 1987.